Nick Jr. (UK & Ireland): Launch as a full channel (1999–2005)

 The Nick Jr. block on Nickelodeon continued until July 2000, before it was closed due to the high uptake of Sky Digital.
-On 31 August 2000, Nick Jr ceased broadcasting on analogue satellite.
+On 31 August 2000, Nick Jr shut down on analogue satellite.

-On 3 September 2001, MTV Dance started broadcasting during Nick Jr's downtime hours after it was spun off from MTV Extra.
+Beginning on 20 April 2001, MTV Dance started broadcasting during Nick Jr's off-air hours after it was spun off from MTV Extra.

-The channel refreshed on 4 February 2002 – Dora the Explorer, The Hoobs and the channel's first homegrown produced series You Do Too had their premieres the same day of the rebrand.

-On 19 July 2002, the channel moved its EPG slot on Sky to make way for the incoming Nicktoons channel.

-On 13 August 2002, MTV Dance acquired its own separate channel.
+On 4 February 2002, the channel was given its first rebrand with a new look and set of idents.
+Three programmes premiered on the channel on that day, fellow US programme Dora the Explorer, acquired Jim Henson series The Hoobs, and the channel's first locally-produced series You Do Too.
+On 19 July, the channel moved its EPG slot on Sky in order for the Nicktoons channel to air on the slot.
+On 13 August, MTV Dance acquired its own separate channel.
 By December, Nick Jr. had gained another hour at the end of the broadcasting day, now operating from 6 a.m. to 8 p.m.